loganmc10/openshift-edge-installer/edge/docs/RELOCATABLE.md

 # Relocatable Edge Cluster
 This feature requires OpenShift 4.14 or higher.
+It also requires MCE 2.5+ (ACM 2.10+).

 When the ```relocatable``` option is enabled, the cluster is configured in such a way that its primary interface IP addresses can be changed without impacting the operation of the cluster.